etendosoftware/docs/docs/developer-guide/etendo-copilot/getting-started.md

 ## Environment Setup

 ### Requirements
-- **Etendo Classic**.
-If you do not have it, [install it here](/developer-guide/etendo-classic/getting-started/installation/install-etendo-development-environment/){target="_blank"}.
+- *Etendo Classic*.
+If you do not have it, you can install it using the [Etendo Installation Developer Guide](/developer-guide/etendo-classic/getting-started/installation/install-etendo-development-environment/){target="_blank"}.
-- **Python** versión ^3.10, [install it here](https://www.python.org/downloads/){target="_blank"}.
+- *Python* version ^3.10, to install it follow [The Official Installation Guide](https://www.python.org/downloads/){target="_blank"}.
+- *Docker* to install it follow [The Official Installation Guide](https://docs.docker.com/engine/install/)

 ### Run copilot locally

 1. Add copilot dependency in the Etendo Classic project, In `build.gradle`, add:
     ```groovy
-    implementation 'com.etendoerp.copilot'
+    implementation('com.etendoerp:copilot:latest.release')
     ```

-    ??? warning "Ensure you have the latest version of the plugin:"
+    ??? warning "Ensure you have 1.1.4 plugin version or greater:"

         ```groovy
-        id 'com.etendoerp.gradleplugin' version 'latest.release'
+        id 'com.etendoerp.gradleplugin' version '1.1.4'
         ```

 2. In the terminal, execute: